-Great crested newts are Britain’s largest newt species and one of the rarest amphibians.
+Great crested newts (Triturus cristatus) are Britain’s largest and rarest newt species, locally abundant around parts of the Clyde catchment.

 Erik Paterson, CARG Secretary